LegoPHP/LegoPHP/README.md

 LegoPHP
 =======

-Micro Enterprise Architecture Plug-in Framework
+Multi-Site Micro Enterprise Architecture Plug-in Framework w/ Administration Dashboard

 "... an architectural framework provides tools and approaches that help architects abstract from the level of detail that builders work at to bring enterprise design tasks into focus ..."